 Moving forward, one of the goals outlined in our product vision is to build a truly world class user interface and user experience.
 The combination of the two tools outlined above (React and Material Design) allows us to build a solid foundation for us to create, deliver, iterate on feedback and repeat.
 This really is just the first step in a brand new direction and you will continue to see the UI evolve over time.

 Want to know more?
-Join us for a platform demo or click here to learn more about our new alerts page.
+Join us for a platform demo.

 As a member of the Product team, Linus is passionate about delivering creative solutions that offer an intuitive and satisfying user experience.
 Driven to understand the challenges behind our customer’s pain-points, Linus takes pride in coming up with practical solutions that optimize these workflows for our users.
 His goal is to deliver a polished and streamlined product with usability at the forefront of it’s design.
 In his spare time, Linus can be found on adventures with his Siberian Husky, as well as practicing a wide variety of martial arts including kickboxing, wrestling and Brazillian jiu-jitsu.